jobeans24/SocialClub/README.md

 * It is done when the user tests the API POST and DELETE routes in Insomnia and are able to successfully create and delete reactions to thoughts and add and remove friends to a user's friend list

+## Description

+    This application allows the user to work through insomnia to show the Social Clubs data.
+The code allows the user to see all the Users on Social Club as well as there Thoughts and reactions.
+The code will allow the user to make GET, POST, PUT, and DELETE requests.